bensurman/angular-screenmatch/README.md

 # angular-screenmatch

-Angular API for calculating screen sizes with matchMedia.
+Simple Angular API for performing screen size related tasks.
+- a single resize listener on the window for optimal performance
 - ngIf style directive
-- match on load
+- bind variables to always reflect screen size
-- match on change
+- bind callbacks to fire on screen change
-- match once, then execute function
+- execute one time tasks like loading data
-- create custom rules
+- create custom rules or extend and use predefined sets
-- use or extend matchMedia and Bootstrap 3 rules
+- Bootstrap 3 support
-- window resize event broadcast, with debounce (optional)

 ## Contents